actions/importer-labs/jenkins/valet-custom-transformers-lab.md

 ## Custom transformers for a known step

-In our current scenario, the third-party GitHub action `EnricoMi/publish-unit-test-result-action@v1.7`, that Valet chose to transform for the `junit` step does not meet our needs because our CTO has dictated that our pipelines take no dependencies on third-party actions.
-We are able to customize the action that we would like Valet to use instead.
+Next lets address the third-party GitHub action `EnricoMi/publish-unit-test-result-action@v1.7`, that Valet chose for the `junit` step.
+This action does not meet our needs because our CTO has dictated that our pipelines take no dependencies on third-party actions.
+We can customize the action that we would like Valet to use instead.

 After some research we find that the following scripts will execute our J-unit tests without needing to depend on `EnricoMi/publish-unit-test-result-action@v1.7`.